weso/rdfshape-api/docs/api-usage/streaming.md

         - _port_ (Optional): Port from which the Kafka server is streaming data.
           Default: `9092`.
         - _topic_: Topic on which the Kafka server is streaming data.
+        - _groupId_ (Optional): Group that the Kafka consumer shall identify with.
+Useful to resume validations where they left off.
+Default: string with the name of the app: (`appName-appVersion`).

 ```json title="Example client message requesting a streaming validation"
 {